21 New Things to Try in Bed in 2023 (Hot Sex Ideas For Couples!)

 Couple Cuddling and Talking Dirty in Bed

-Many people feel stifled about talking dirty in bed, but it can really spice things up if you run out of sexy things to do with your partner.
+Many people feel stifled about talking dirty in bed, but it can really spice things up if you run out of things to do in the bedroom.

-The trick is to become present to the moment, to the emotions you are feeling, and speak them from the heart.
+One trick to smooth dirty talk is to become present to the moment, to the emotions you are feeling, and speak them from the heart… and your loins.

 Don't be afraid to tell your partner what you want to do to him/her or what you want him/her to do to you.